 But Logitech does one better: Using it's Flow software that you can use on Windows and Mac you can configure each device with an 'id' that you can use to switch the keyboard to work on each id.
-There physical buttons on the keyboard, and buttons on the button of the mouse that let you do this manually.
-I can basically set up each computer with its own numeric ID and then press the appropriate button to switch.
+There are physical buttons on the keyboard, and buttons on the bottom of the mouse that let you switch Ids manually.
+I can basically set up each computer with its own numeric Id and then press the appropriate button to switch.

 Here's the keyboard setup that lets you assign each machine to one of three numbers that map the buttons on the keyboard and mouse: